ARTHRITIS OF THE HAND

 What Are The Different Types of Arthritis?

 The term “Arthritis” can apply to around 200 different conditions affecting the joints, surrounding tissues, and other connective tissues.
-The two most common forms of arthritis include rheumatoid arthritis and osteoarthritis.Both forms of arthritis produce differing symptoms and require different kinds of treatments.
+The two most common forms of arthritis of the hand include rheumatoid arthritis and osteoarthritis.Both forms of arthritis produce differing symptoms and require different kinds of treatments.

 The most common form, Osteoarthritis, affects around 10% of men and 13% of women over the age of 60.
 Osteoarthritis often develops in people around the age of 40 years or older, and more commonly develops in women or those predisposed to the affliction.
 At first, osteoarthritis wears down the smooth cartilage that covers the end of the joint.
 This makes mobility more difficult, which results in stiffness and discomfort.
 Ultimately, osteoarthritis results in the inflammation and the forming of bone spurs, or osteophytes.
 Osteoarthritis in the hand can commonly affect the wrist and the thumb joint.